 The Deadline to File a Claim After a Dog Bite in Philadelphia

-In Philadelphia, as well as the rest of Pennsylvania, the deadline to file a claim after a dog bite is governed by the state’s statute of limitations.
+In Philadelphia, as well as the rest of Pennsylvania, the deadline to file a claim after a bite injury is governed by the state’s statute of limitations.
 It’s crucial to understand these time limits to ensure that you don’t lose your right to seek compensation for your injuries and damages.

 The Time Limit for Minors